Raker Act: Controversy and resistance

 The most prominent figure in the Hetch Hetchy debate was the Sierra Club and its founder, John Muir.
-They opposed the Raker Act purely from an environmentalist standpoint.
+Muir opposed the Raker Act purely from an environmentalist standpoint.
 John Muir saw the Hetch Hetchy Valley as a prized natural resource and called it "one of Nature's rarest and most precious mountain temples".
 One of the main arguments from Muir's side was the ecotourism benefits the valley could provide, including revenue for the Federal Government.
 But this argument could not hold up against public interests that would benefit from the Raker Act.
 John Muir himself even admitted he did not want to deny water to millions of people, he just didn't want the newly formed National Parks to fall victim to public developments.
 Although Muir's avocation for National Parks against the Raker Act was an important proponent for the creation of the National Park Service.
 The government realized they needed an entity to enforce park laws and fight against development.
 Muir's efforts also noted as the start of modern environmentalism.

 The interests of the Spring Valley Water Company were strictly profit based because they held a monopoly on San Francisco's water supply before the Raker Act.
 The building of the water infrastructure in the Hetch Hetchy Valley would mean they would no longer be able to control prices.
 The Irrigation Districts of Modesto and Turlock relied on the watershed from the Tuolumne River and the construction of a dam would limit their water supply.
 All of these interests combined were not enough to defeat the Raker Act because of the larger public interests in San Francisco.

 In the present, timing of the dam's operation has shifted to night and early mornings as solar power has limited the need for electricity production during the day and decreased energy prices.
 Relaxation of the Act's restrictions on who San Francisco may sell the dam's electricity to may provide more flexibility and support recreation on the Tuolumne River.